 My first encounter with (Scottish) Gaelic, or Gàidhlig, was at a mòdin Vancouver, Canada.
-A friend brought me along to this Gaelic song and cultural festival and promptly introduced me to his Gaelic teacher, explaining to him that I spoke Irish, that other Gaelic.
+A friend brought me along to this song and cultural festival and promptly introduced me to his Gaelic teacher, explaining to him that I spoke Irish, that other Gaelic.
 With a little effort, we were able to converse fairly naturally, each of us speaking our own language.
-At one point he was explaining the particulars of how people would say different words on different islands and I noticed him using the word can, which to an Irish speaker means “sing”.
-The exchange that ensued went something like this:
+At one point he was explaining the particulars of how people use different words on different islands and I noticed him using the word can, which in Irish means “sing”.
+To me, it sounded like people sing one word on a certain island but sing another word somewhere else.
+I attempted to clarify, and the exchange that ensued went something like this:

 “Wait, so can means to say?
 Then how do you say to sing?”